 I find a hands on approach makes learning much easier, however I am able to adapt and work with however you or your child may work best.

 I am passionate about play based learning in which focuses on children's interests to help develop further knowledge.
 My lessons will focus on the Big 6 of learning to read and write.
 I will develop lessons individualised to your child's unique needs.
 The professional development I have engaged in has focused on developing literacy skills, please see my CV for further details.

 As a tutor, the key is to listen carefully to the students’ individual needs, personality and learning style, in order to identify and bring clarity to the areas requiring support.
 It is essential to build rapport, to encourage and motivate, to develop a safe and supportive space.
 The key to learning is feeling relaxed, heard and valued.

-Thousands of tutors can teach you comparative literature,
+Thousands of tutors can teach you literacy,

 find available lessons in South Australia.